What is Powdery Mildew?

 Preventing powdery mildew from infecting your plants requires a multi-step approach:

-Choose resistant varieties: Some plant varieties are less susceptible to powdery mildew, so choose those varieties when planting.
+- Choose resistant varieties: Some plant varieties are less susceptible to this mildew, so choose those varieties when planting.

 While every effort has been made to describe these plants accurately, please keep in mind that height, bloom time, and color may differ in various climates.
 The description of these plants has been written based on numerous outside resources.